 At the countrywide level, the racial-ethnic distribution of communications majors is as follows:

 |Black or African American||6,495|

 |Hispanic or Latino||8,148|

-Communications appeals to people across the globe.
+Students from other countries are interested in Communications, too.
 About 4.0% of those with this major are international students.
 The most popular countries for students from outside the country are: